awsdocs/iam-user-guide/doc_source/id_credentials_server-certs.md

 If these items are not in the right format for uploading to IAM, you can use [OpenSSL](https://openssl.org/) to convert them to the right format\.

 **To convert a certificate or certificate chain from DER to PEM**
 Use the [OpenSSL **x509** command](https://openssl.org/docs/manmaster/man1/x509.html), as in the following example\.
 In the following example command, replace `Certificate.der` with the name of the file that contains your DER\-encoded certificate\.
-Replace `Certificate.pem` with the desired name of the output file to contain the PEM\-encoded certificate\.
+Replace `Certificate.pem` with the preferred name of the output file to contain the PEM\-encoded certificate\.

 ```
 $ openssl x509 -inform DER -in Certificate.der -outform PEM -out Certificate.pem